joshbruce/fourth-earth-raw/public/content.md

 One end is real time simulation; a minute in-game is a minute in-real-life, a mile in-game is a mile in-real-life.
 We might see the other end as battle simulation and tends to feel more like playing chess; players may take hours to move and may have conversations their characters couldn't in the heat of battle.
 In the former, the player is the character and in the latter the player is more of a storyteller and puppetmaster.
 The former may be represented as live-action-role-playing and the latter might be represented as a turn-based tabletop roleplaying game with miniatures.

-Fourth Earth RAW slants more toward real time simulation while using dice roll resolution to allow for theater of the mind instead of live-action:
+Fourth Earth RAW slants more toward real time simulation while using dice roll resolution to allow for theater of the mind instead of live-action or miniatures:

 1. Make a declaration of what characters are doing.
 2. Roll the dice pools.